Manini Banerjee

 What if we moved from nature-inspired to nature-collaborated?

-For many years, we rode horse carriages and controlled the horse rather than allowing it to operate using its own intelligence.
-This freedom is the essence of Bio-intelligence
+For many years, we rode horse carriages and controlled the horse rather than allowing it to operate using its intelligence.
+This freedom is the essence of Bio-intelligence.

 We researched the fungal animal and living memristor: Slime Mold, Mycetoza, Physerium Polycephalum, or